Table of Contents

 Perturbations in thyroid function are common in older individuals but their significance in the very old is not fully understood.

-All-cause mortality, cardiovascular mortality, and disability according to thyroid disease status and baseline thyroid hormone parameters (serum TSH, FT4, FT3, and rT3).
-Models were adjusted for age, sex, education, body mass index, smoking, and disease count.
+The study tracked all-cause mortality, cardiovascular mortality, and disability according to thyroid disease status and baseline thyroid hormone parameters (serum TSH, FT4, FT3, and rT3).
+The data were adjusted for age, sex, education, body mass index, smoking, and disease count.

-Our study is reassuring that individuals age 85 y with both subclinical hypothyroidism and subclinical hyperthyroidism do not have a significantly worse survival over 9 years than their euthyroid peers.
+In conclusion, this study is reassuring that individuals age 85 years old with both subclinical hypothyroidism and subclinical hyperthyroidism do not have a significantly worse survival over 9 years than their peers with normal thyroid function.
 However, thyroid function tests did predict disability, with higher serum TSH levels predicting better outcomes.
 These data strengthen the argument for routine use of age-specific thyroid function reference ranges.

 Among the participants who consecutively underwent thyroid function tests between 2006 and 2012 through a yearly health check-up program, 6,235 euthyroid subjects (3,619 men and 2,616 women) without diabetes were enrolled in the study.
 The change in each hormone was calculated by subtracting the baseline value from the level at the end of follow-up or 1 year before the diagnosis of diabetes.